 As the teacher, you can see the list of small groups under Recent RoundTables.
 You can find this on the left-hand side of your screen.

 5 quick tips:

 💬 Teachers can use small group discussions both in-person and online.
-Assign student moderators to move students through the queue!
+Assign student moderators to manage the queue!

 💬 Students can write notes to demonstrate their thinking, which can be observed by the teacher.
 Select a student's name, then scroll down to see the participation details.

 💬 Encourage groups to set goals or establish discussion norms.

 Ex., aim to hear from each person at least x number of times, let's actively encourage each other to share ideas.

 💬 Share the Student Guide to Verbal RoundTable Textbook for additional guidance on how students can practice the 4 tap-in types (New Idea, Challenge, Build on and Question)

 Ex., Here are the starters for the Challenge tap-in: